Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 }
 ```

-The error codes are, `400 Bad Request` if request is malformed, `403 Forbidden` if requester authentication was unsuccessful, `401 Unauthorized` if the authenticated requester has no permission and `500 Internal Server` Error if an unexpected error happens.
+The error codes are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission and `500` Error if an unexpected error happens.
 The error response also contains an [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```
 {